omarandstuff/reducthor/README.md

 ## Use a multy reducer store

-If you like to use a multy reducer kind of store you can specify actions in the configuration to follow this pattern.
+If you like to use a multy-reducer kind of store you can specify actions in the configuration to follow this pattern.

 ```js
 // reducthor.js